ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

 $ brew install terraform
 $ git clone git@github.com:ministryofjustice/kubernetes-investigations.git
 $ git clone git@github.com:ministryofjustice/cloud-platform-environments.git
+$ git clone git@github.com:ministryofjustice/laa-fee-calculator.git

-- Have access to the `moj-cloud-platforms-dev` Auth0 tenant - https://manage.auth0.com
+Have access to the moj-cloud-platforms-dev Auth0 tenant
 ```

 ### Create a Kuberos application on Auth0

 1. Use your Github credentials to log into https://manage.auth0.com.
-Switch tenant to `moj-cloud-platforms-dev`.
+Switch the tenant to `moj-cloud-platforms-dev`.

 1. Under `Applications`, create a new single ["Regular Web App"](https://auth0.com/docs/applications/webapps).
-This application will be used to allow Kuberos to authenticate using Auth0.
 Name the application `your-cluster-name-kuberos`.

-Under `Settings`, take note of the app's "Client ID & Secret" and add https://login.apps.your-cluster-name.k8s.integration.dsd.io/ui to the `Allowed Callback URLs`.
+1. Under `Settings`, take note of the app's "Client ID & Secret" and add https://login.apps.your-cluster-name.k8s.integration.dsd.io/ui to the `Allowed Callback URLs`.

 1. On Github, create an **org-owned** [Github Oauth app](https://auth0.com/docs/connections/social/github).
 Set the callback URL pointing to https://tenant-name.eu.auth0.com/login/callback and the Homepage URL to https://login.apps.your-cluster-name.k8s.integration.dsd.io.
 Take note of the "Client ID & Secret".
 This will be used in the next step.